 Kids learn it at a young age: Speed is fun.
 It’s why the first thing they do once they can walk is run.
-And why once they can run, they always do so straight to the bikes, scooters, and battery-powered cars when they get inside the toy store.
+And why once they can run, they always do so straight to the kids bikes, scooters, and cars for kids when they get inside the toy store.
 It’s a natural evolution: Walk, run, ride.
-And since few gifts under a Christmas tree cause kids to go as batshit crazy as a sweet new ride, we put together this list of the best vehicles for your budding speed freak.
+And since few gifts under a Christmas tree cause kids to go as batshit crazy as a sweet new ride, we put together this list of the best vehicular holiday gifts for your budding speed freak.

 It includes some of the year’s hottest two- and four-wheelers, from monster trucks and food trucks to motorcycles and bicycles.
 Some are battery-powered, others pedal-powered.
 Some budget-friendly, others splurges.
 All are awesome, and certain to make kids of all ages the envy of the neighborhood.
 Ladies and gentlemen, start your proverbial engines.